Step 1 of The Selling Process: Contact us for a complimentary market analysis.

 Step 5: Receive an Offer for Purchase.

 Based on the inspection report, the buyer has the option to submit a Repair Addendum.
-This brings buyer & seller (and their Realtors®) back to the negotiations table to come to an agreement regarding any concessions or repairs.
+Suppose the buyer inspection report has a mention of a pest/wildlife infestation problem in the house (that might require hiring Bat Removal services or any other relevant service providers) or has any important repairs that need to be done, this brings the buyer and seller (and their Realtors) back to the negotiation table so they can come to an agreement regarding any concessions or restorations.

 Step 8: Perform Repairs Agreed Upon.

-Keep in mind: though many repairs seem simple to the do-it-yourself-er, because you are in a real estate transaction, they may be required to be performed by a licensed contractor.
-Ask your Realtor® if you have any questions about what can be finished by you.
+Keep in mind: though many repairs seem simple to the do-it-yourself-er, because you are in a real estate transaction, they may be required to be performed by a licensed contractor for example if you need some water pipework fixing you may look for either a professional such as I Need The Plumber & Air Conditioning or you may use a local professional if you find that more preferable.
+Ask your Realtor if you have any questions about what can be finished by you.
 Keep your receipts!
 The buyer may ask for them.

 Step 9: Appointment to Sign at Escrow.